saagarjha/saagarjha.github.io/_posts/2018-12-01-controlling-dark-mode/2018-12-01-controlling-dark-mode.md

 }
 ```

-Compile this with <code>clang -F/<wbr>System/<wbr>Library/<wbr>PrivateFrameworks -framework SkyLight</code> and run it.
+Compile this with `clang -F/System/Library/PrivateFrameworks -framework SkyLight` and run it.
 If you are running your computer in Dark Mode, you won't seem much of a difference.
 In that case, replace the `YES` with `NO`.
 Once you run this with the right parameter, you should see your system appearance change.
 It seems like `NO` corresponds to Light Mode, while `YES` is dark.
 Yes, we have our appearance setting function!

 ## Caveats
 Of course, since this is private API, if we were to ever dynamically resolve this symbol we should always check for `NULL` (especially so given that the function's name contains "legacy" in it, though it has been this way for at least a couple years).
 If you tried to link against SkyLight directly, as the compilation command above did, you may have gotten this warning: